2003 South Ayrshire Council election: Carrick

-By-election
+By-elections

 The North Carrick and Maybole East by-election was called following the resignation of South Ayrshire Labour Party leader Andy Hill on health grounds.
 In the election Independent candidate Brian Connolly won by a single vote.
 The loss of the ward for Labour allowed for the Conservatives to take control of the South Ayrshire Council area, governing with a 15-14 majority.